 Facing IP interface, the destination is considered directly connected, or "on-link", and the next-hop to use for ARP purposes is the destination IPv4 address.
-If it does not match, the destination is considered remote or "not on-link", and the next-hop to use for ARP purposes is the address of the intermediate router.
-Discovering other routers on the Customer-Facing IP interface is vendor-specific.
+If it does not match, the destination is considered remote or "not on-link", and the next-hop to use for ARP purposes is the address of the internal router.
+Discovering other routers on Customer-Facing IP Interfaces, aside from knowledge derived via the use of Link ID when operating in Dual IP Protocol Enabled mode Section 9.3.1 is vendor-specific.
 If the eRouter cannot determine the next-hop of the IPv4 destination, then it MUST drop the packet.